 First, let’s get the obvious things out of the way.
 Everybody knows that we use capital letters for:

-*This is not the case in (many/any) other languages.
-In other languages, it’s possible to see the pronoun “you” (singular) capitalized because it’s a polite form.
-As for the English I, it is not clear if there are any records as to when and why the practice of capitalizing it began, but rumor has it that it is mainly because a lower case i is difficult to read.
+*In other languages, it’s possible to see the pronoun “you” (singular) capitalized because it’s the polite form.
+As for the English I, rumor has it that it is capitalized mainly because a lowercase i is difficult to read.

 **Many things around us have names.
 That is why this list is so long.

-By the way, it is worth mentioning that rules on capitalization vary from language to language, so depending on your learners’ native language, some of these rules may not be as easy or as obvious as they seem.
-Not to mention that many languages don’t even have capital letters.
+Rules on capitalization vary from language to language.
+Depending on your learners’ native language, some of these rules may not be as easy as they seem.
+Also, many languages don’t even have capital letters.
 (For example, Indic languages, Korean, Arabic, etc.)

 Ok, let’s begin.

 We always use capital letters for proper nouns.
-A proper noun is a noun that refers to a single specific entity, while a common noun stands for a group of similar entities.
-Therefore, we use a capital letter for France because it is a proper noun, but not for the noun country because it is a common noun.
+A proper noun is a noun that refers to a single specific entity.
+A common noun stands for a group of similar entities.
+Therefore, we use a capital letter for France because it is a proper noun, but not for the noun country.
+After all, it is a common noun.

 The names of people and animals are proper nouns, so they need a capital letter.

-- My cat Oreo is playing with his toy-mouse Jery.*
+• My cat Oreo is playing with his toy.

 By the way, this goes for all the (nick)names a person or an animal may have, even if they are hyphenated.